As an Amazon Associate I earn from qualifying purchases.

 Before I had a plus-size mannequin I spent months putting a padded bra on my male mannequin when I was photographing larger items.
 While it worked, it is so much easier to have this plus-sized mannequin that I can easily dress-undress without issues.

 4. EZ-Mannequins – Best Hollow Back Hanging Form Set

 While I no longer use hanging forms such as these (I have enough space that I can afford no to) they were once my go-to for photographing tops.
 These are a great option for adding dimension and a level of professionalism to your photos.
 And when you’re done?
 Just hand them in your closet!

-The 6 Types of Mannequins For Clothing Sellers
+The 6 Best Types of Mannequins For Clothing Sellers

 If you’re into selling clothing (or buying) you’re probably painfully aware that there are a ton of different mannequin types/styles out there.
 Because we’re trying to maximize our ROI, let’s take a look at the types available (other than the ones above) and see which ones will help your business the most:

-Full body: The only time I would recommend a full-body mannequin for selling clothing online is if you either, A: get it for cheap, or B: get it for free.
+The only time I would recommend a full-body mannequin for selling clothing online is if you either, A: get it for cheap, or B: get it for free.
 If you do manage to avoid their increased cost they come with another problem: you have to dress the part you aren’t using.
 It’s unappealing to see a shirt on a half-naked mannequin.
-But you face the problem of making the outfit work together so the piece your photographing doesn’t look worse than it is.
-Also, lower half mannequins have very limited usefulness.
+But you face the problem of making the outfit work together so the piece you’re photographing doesn’t look worse than it is.
+Also, lower-half mannequins have very limited usefulness.